 In light of divided public testimony, the New York City Landmarks Preservation Commission (LPC) postponed a vote last week on a Parks Department plan to redesign a main entrance at Brooklyn’s Fort Greene Park.
-The renovation would eliminate one of the few public works by an eminent 20th-century landscape architect, following a trend in New York City park design that opens park edges to the streets.
+The renovation would eliminate one of the few public works by the eminent 20th-century landscape architect, following a trend in New York City park design that opens park edges to the streets.
 The agency’s proposal has been gaining momentum since earlier this year, but those who came to speak at the September 19 hearing cleaved on whether Bye’s landscape should be demolished to make way for the new entrance.
 According to the Parks Department, the proposed changes would align with an unrealized design by McKim, Mead & White.

 For those who don’t know, Fort Greene Park is a beloved 30-acre expanse in the northern corner of Fort Greene, a gentrified neighborhood near downtown Brooklyn.
 On a recent late summer day, children jumped around on play fortresses in the Revolutionary War–inspired playground, installed in the 1990s, while joggers cut paths around the hill to the Prison Ship Martyrs’ Monument, McKim, Mead & White’s towering memorial to the thousands of people who died aboard British ships in New York during the Revolutionary War (the remains are interred in a crypt below the structure).
 But the firm wasn’t the first notable architect to work on the park.

-The area, once the site of a military fort from which the neighborhood takes its name, has been in use as a recreation space since 1848, but the state waited around 20 years after its founding to bring on Frederick Law Olmsted and Calvert Vaux to convert the decommissioned fort into a proper city park.
-As in Central Park and nearby Prospect Park (which both opened more than two decades after Fort Greene Park), the duo cut closely planted, wending walkways through a rural landscape, with paths offering views of great grassy lawns.
+The area, once the site of a military fort from which the neighborhood takes its name, has been in use as a recreation space since 1848.
+But the state waited around 20 years after its founding to bring on Frederick Law Olmsted and Calvert Vaux to convert the decommissioned fort into a proper city park.
+As in Central Park and nearby Prospect Park (which both opened more than two decades after Fort Greene Park), the duo cut closely-planted, wending walkways through a rural landscape, with paths offering views of great grassy lawns.
 The designers planned a main entrance at the northwest corner that opened onto an open space for public gatherings.

-Since then, and amid minor tweaks and changes, the park has undergone three partial redesigns by leading landscape architects.
+Since then, amid minor tweaks and changes, the park has undergone three partial redesigns by leading landscape architects.
 Though unmistakably of their eras, all of these redesigns pay homage to Olmsted and Vaux’s original design and reveal the layered histories that characterize New York City parks of this vintage.

 McKim, Mead & White led the first major revamp in the early 1900s, adding formal and classical elements to the park.
 The firm re-imagined the lead-up to the crypt with a palatial set of granite stairs cut into the hillside that allowed access to the crypt and the monument, cutting an axis through Olmsted and Vaux’s gathering meadow.

 More than a century later, Robert Moses’s landscape architect, Gilmore D. Clarke, together with his partner Michael Rapuano, applied their experience designing parkways in Westchester County, New York, to the landscape.
-The pair regraded the terrain, replaced winding paths with straight promenades, and erected a stone wall around the park perimeter in the 1930s while programming more space for recreation.
-Their interventions strengthened the McKim, Mead & White axis.
+The pair regraded the terrain, replaced winding paths with straight promenades, and erected a stone wall around the park perimeter while programming more space for recreation.
+Their 1930s interventions strengthened the McKim, Mead & White axis.

 Around 40 years after that, in the early 1970s, A.E.
 Bye built upon the work of his predecessors with a characteristically spare series of mounds that lead up to the steps of the monument at the top of the park’s highest hill.
-Though it’s not as obviously modern as a Dan Kiley or Lawrence Halprin landscape, Bye’s work near Fort Greene Park’s northwest edge is undoubtedly modernist in its approach and execution—his design vocabulary of cobblestones, grass, and urban street trees drew on existing plant life and the city’s natural systems.
+Though it’s not as obviously modern as a Dan Kiley or a Lawrence Halprin landscape, Bye’s work near Fort Greene Park’s northwest edge is undoubtedly modernist in its approach and execution—his design vocabulary of cobblestones, grass, and urban street trees drew on existing plant life and the city’s natural systems.
 It’s also the latest work of modern landscape architecture in New York City to be threatened with removal.

 Bye’s stone and earth mounds may look like leftovers from another project, but they typify the landscape architect’s work, which is often so subtle that it goes unnoticed at first.
 Obsessed with light and shadow, Bye would watch precipitation slide off the land, move earth around, observe the ground, and move more soil until he could get snowfall to settle in the lees of his hills in accordance with the patterns he wanted.
 His 1971 Brooklyn work, in the lead-up to McKim, Mead & White’s stairs, references the graves of the war prisoners buried in the Prison Ship Martyrs’ Monument.
-Its Brutalist forms are close cousins to children’s playscapes of the era, most notably Richard Dattner’s adventure playgrounds.
-(Dattner and Bye were Cooper Union colleagues.)
+Its Brutalist forms are close cousins to children’s playscapes of the era, most notably Richard Dattner’s adventure playgrounds (Dattner and Bye were Cooper Union colleagues.)

 Now, the Parks Department is planning to replace Bye’s and part of his predecessors’ work with a new, more open entrance as part of Parks Without Borders, the agency’s initiative to rethink the edge conditions of New York City greenswards.